-- 1. Remove the attachment, if one is installed; refer to Removing an Attachment (page 25). - 2.
+- 1. Remove the attachment, if one is installed; refer to Removing an Attachment (page 22). - 2.
 Park the traction unit on a level surface, lower the loader arms, and fully retract the tilt cylinder. - 3.
 Shut off the engine, remove the key, and allow the engine to cool. - 4.
-Open the hood. - 5.
-Clean the area around the filler neck of the hydraulic tank (Figure 18).

-- 1. Hydraulic filler-neck cap - 6.
-Remove the cap from the filler neck and check the fluid level on the dipstick (Figure 19).
+Open the hood and remove the left side screen. - 5.
+Clean the area around the filler neck of the hydraulic tank (Figure 17). - 6.
+Remove the cap from the filler neck and check the fluid level on the dipstick (Figure 17).

-Note: The fluid level should be between the marks on the dipstick.
+The fluid level should be between the marks on the dipstick.

-- 1. Filler neck
+- Filler-neck cap

 - 2. Dipstick

 - 7. If the level is low, add enough fluid to raise it to the proper level.

 - 8. Install the cap on the filler neck.

-- 9. Close the hood.
+- 9. Replace the left side screen and close the hood.